Qiyuan-Ge/OpenAssistant/README.md

 ## Features

-This projectrepository encompasses the following features:
+This project encompasses the following features:

 #### 1. Rapid Conversion of LLM to Agent🤖